ericproffitt/TopicModelsVB.jl/README.md

 Not bad, but let's see if we can't improve our accuracy at least a percentage point or two by priming our CTPF model with a 100 iteration LDA model.

-In the interest of time, let's use the GPU verions of LDA and CTPF instead:
+In the interest of time, let's use the GPU accelerated verions of LDA and CTPF:

 ```julia